As a resource to the community, the herbarium provides information regarding plants poisonous to humans, pets, and livestock.

 In addition to the web-based resources listed below, we provide free identification of plants submitted either through an agent of the NC Cooperative Extension Service or directly to us.
 If you have questions about whether a plant in your house, backyard, field, or pasture is poisonous, you can submit a sample either to your County Extension Agent or to the address below:

-Department of Plant Biology, Campus Box 7612
+Department of Plant and Microbial Biology, Campus Box 7612

 North Carolina State University